wanguinjoka/Challenge-j1.0/README.md

 * Download NodeJs
 * Install Express & npm i express
-* Install Pino & npm i express-pino-logger
+* Install Pino & npm install pino

 ### To get the app
 * In your terminal: